precog/quasar-datasource-s3/README.md

 }
 ```

-As another example, this is the JSON configuration to parse array
+As another example, this is a JSON configuration to parse array
 JSON:

 ```json